Preparing For Your Appointment

 Patients are encouraged to discuss payment options and questions with Patient Business Services at (919) 537-3940.

-If you feel that you have not received fair treatment you may report your concerns via MyChart, or if you do not want to report with MyChart, you may reach out to a Patient Care Coordinator at firstname.lastname@example.org.
+If you feel that you have not received fair treatment you may report your concerns via MyChart, or if you do not want to report with MyChart, you may reach out to the Director of Patient Relations at firstname.lastname@example.org.

 Privacy and Nondiscrimination Information